Student Employment Policy & Procedure Guide

-It is the responsibility of the supervisor or department/college head to thoroughly review the information contained in this Student Employment Manual to ensure that the student seeking employment is eligible for employment by meeting all applicable requirements.
+It is the responsibility of the supervisor or department/college head to thoroughly review the information contained in this Student Employment Guide to ensure that the student seeking employment is eligible for employment by meeting all applicable requirements.

-Structure of the Manual
+Structure of the Student Employment Guide

-This manual is for administrative and informational use only and is not intended to be interpreted as a contract between the University and any employee.
+This guide is for administrative and informational use only and is not intended to be interpreted as a contract between the University and any employee.
 In the event of an inconsistency or conflict, applicable law and the State Board of Higher Education rules supersede University policies.
 The University’s policies and guidelines supersede college, department or unit policies, procedures and guidelines.